90% Silver Coins: 4 Reasons You Should Buy

-While the current price of 90% silver coins is above the historical average, these coins are still very affordable; especially when compared to some other silver coin and bullion options.
-When buying 90% silver coins in bulk, premiums can be as low as 10% – 12%.
+You can expect to receive a bit of a discount when purchasing 90% silver coins in bulk, such as $500 or $1,000 face value bags.
 Half dollars typically sell at a higher premium than dimes and quarters, so if you’re looking for the lowest cost 90% silver coins, dimes and quarters may be your best bet.
-However, because silver half dollars are more popular, you should realize a higher price when the time comes to sell your coins.

-Not only should silver coins and bullion be affordable and in tradable sizes, but it’s also important that the coins, bars and rounds that you purchase are recognizable.
+Not only should silver coins and bullion be affordable and in tradable sizes, but it’s also important that the coins, bars, and rounds that you purchase are recognizable.
 This helps to create a broad and liquid market, which is important; especially when or if the time comes to sell your silver coins.
-Unless the coins in your possession are government minted or produced by a well known and reputable private mint, you may find that you have limited options when the time comes to sell your coins.

 In summary, we’ve identified some of the types of 90% U.S. silver coins available and have provided four distinct reasons why 90% silver coins should be included in silver coin and bullion portfolios.
 They’re generally affordable coins, as they’re primarily bought and sold for their silver content, they’re available in relatively small denominations, which helps to make them liquid, they’re among the most recognized silver coins investments available, and in the unlikely event we ever experienced a complete currency collapse, they may be used for bartering.